AnyChart/docs.anychart.com/Dashboards/Table_Layout.md

 ## Content

-Содержимым яйчейки таблицы может быть:
+A cell in table layout dashboard may contain:
-    * Текстовая строка или число (автоматически преобразуются в лейбл)
+ * String with simple text or a number
  * Any visual element of AnyChart (Legend, LegendItem, Label, Title, etc)
-    * Любой чарт (pie, cartesian etc)
+ * Any type of a chart (pie, cartesian, etc)
-    * Любая серия данных (например, anychart.cartesian.series.Area)
+ * Any data series (for instance, anychart.cartesian.series.Area)

 Let's create a simple table with two chart.
 Each of them represent annual income of the same company in different years.
 First row contains only labels and second one only pie charts